githubnk/SB/Capstone_Project/README.txt

-# Project Title
-## Prediction of weather for a city for a
+Project Title:  Prediction of weather for a city for a given period
-given period

 DataStorytelling.ipynb
 Jupyter notebook containing the code for Exporatory Data Analysis and data story